fsantanna-no/ce0/README.md

 ### Predicate

-A predicate evaluates if the value of a union type is of the given subcase.
+A union predicate suffixes a union with a question `?` and a numeric index to check if the value is of the given subcase:
-A predicate expression suffixes the value to test with an index and a question mark `?`:

 ```
 var x: <(),_int>